hyiltiz/qcao/_posts/2016-07-27-goodnight.md

  - sleeping cycle
 ---

-I have to learn to sleep on time.
-I think a full cycle of my circadian rhythm is well over the period of the earth (people tell me that is called 24h).
+i have to learn to sleep on time. i think a full cycle of my circadian rhythm is well over the period of the earth (people tell me that is called 24h).
 For my poor body, a day seems 27h.

-I should tame my body so I can live as normal people, as her.
-I would wake up as she does, and close my eyes and fly in my dreamland when she does so as well.
+i should tame my body so i can live as normal people, as her. i would wake up as she does, and close my eyes and fly in my dreamland when she does so as well.